 - At the level of the overall SAG:

 - Securing an appropriate spread of expertise;

 - Achieving an appropriate distribution of membership from academia, industry, civil society and international stakeholders;

-Step 2 – An Appointment Assurance Group will meet to select a shortlist of candidates to interview and to ensure that the appropriate processes have been followed.
+Step 2 – A panel made up of representatives from BEIS and the delivery partners will meet to select a shortlist of candidates to interview and to ensure that the appropriate processes have been followed.

 Step 3 – Shortlisted candidates will be invited to attend an interview to discuss their interest in the role and what qualities they will bring to the SAG.
-The interview panel will make final recommendations on the successful candidates.
+The interview panel made up of representatives from BEIS, the delivery partners and the SAG will make final recommendations on the successful candidate.